Schools can choose to visit the museum as:

 A full list of workshops is available in the schools programmes and on the website here:

-You can find all of our self-led trails here, or use one of our packs below.
+You can find all of our maps and self-led trails here, or use one of our packs below.

 What was life like for the Romans in Scotland?
 How did Scottish people benefit from the arrival of the armies?
 The collections of the National Museum of Scotland offer pupils the opportunity to find out more about the Romans in Scotland.
 This teachers' resource pack will help you find your way around the Early People gallery, explore selected ‘star’ objects and engage your class with key artefacts that tell us the story of the Romans in Scotland.